now browsing by category

 Roasting your own almonds before blitzing them means you can have full control on the oil and salt content, as well as whatever else may be lurking in commercial almond butter.

 Buying almonds in bulk quantities is by far the most cost effective way to make all of your almond based recipes.
 Why not have a go at making your own almond butter and see just how easy it is to make something nutritious and delicious.

 The nutritional benefits of almond butter

 Although most of us eat almond butter because it tastes good, we also choose it above peanut butter because of its nutritional content.
 It is an excellent way to add fats and protein to your breakfast or smoothie, and will keep you feeling satisfied for longer.
 Spread it on wholegrain toast with a sliced banana for a healthy breakfast, or add a spoonful to a 3pm cacao smoothie for an afternoon energy boost.
-Either way it will help slow down the digestion of sugars and help to balance your blood sugar levels.
+(We discuss the benefits of cacao vs cocoa here) Either way it will help slow down the digestion of sugars and help to balance your blood sugar levels.

 Almond butter is full of monounsaturated fats to help protect against heart disease.
 Almonds are also one of the best sources of antioxidant Vitamin E, and contain magnesium that helps to control blood pressure.